Art SteinmetzPresident and Chief Executive Officer

 Ms. Zervos served as a finance professor at Brunel University in England and has published her work in academic and development journals.

 Ms. Zervos received a Ph.D. and M.A. in Economics from the University of Rochester, specializing in International Economics and Finance, and a B.A. in Economics from Arizona State University.
+She serves on the board of the Emerging Market Trading Association (EMTA) and is a member of the Federal Reserve’s Foreign Exchange Subcommittee.

 Justin LeverenzDirector of Emerging Market Equities